The quick answer

 You should know if you have given a personal guarantee (“PG’s”) although in some construction insolvencies material suppliers try and make directors give PG’s in the initial terms and conditions of supply.
 Always be careful with what you sign.

-Shareholders could also be liable to repay funds if they have been illegal dividends – that is dividends not out of profits.
+Shareholders could also be liable to repay funds if they have been paid illegal dividends – that is dividends not out of profits.